Al Bastakiya: Where the Heritage of Dubai Sleeps

 When was Al Bastakiya built?

 The buildings in Bastakiya are over a century old.
-It is believed to have been built around 1890 by Sunni Iranian merchants who settled in Dubai, running away from persecution in their homeland.
-They were initially from Bastak in Iran, which later became the quarter’s name where they lived.
+It is believed that Sunni Iranian businessmen who fled persecution in their home country and settled in Dubai around 1890 built it.
+They were initially from Bastak in Iran, which later became the quarquarter’s where they lived.

-The Bastakiya comprised 60 houses separated by narrow and winding lanes during its prime days.
-After the 1950s, after the newfound economic growth of Dubai, immigrant workers from India, Pakistan, and Bangladesh inhabited these houses.
+During its prime days, the Bastakiya comprised 60 houses separated by narrow and winding lanes.
+After the 1950s, after Dubai’s newfound economic growth, immigrant workers from India, Pakistan, and Bangladesh inhabited these houses.
 Some of them even became warehouses.
 But after a few decades, the government of Dubai decided to protect them as a mark of its heritage.
-They were restored to their former shapes in the early 2000s before opening them for visitors.
+They were restored to their former shapes in the early 2000s before opening them to visitors.

-Wind towers over the buildings were the mark of the rich men’s houses in those days.
-These towers helped cool the homes’ interiors in hot weather like modern-day air conditioners.
+Wind towers over the buildings were the mark of the rich men in those days.
+These towers helped cool the homes’ interiors like modern-day air conditioners in hot weather.
 But these were relatively expensive to build, and those who could not afford them built Arish houses to cope with the summer heat.

 Another distinctive mark of these houses is the dark brown wooden doors braced with bronze handles.

 The XVA Gallery showcases the work of Arab artists.
-This is an art gallery, a cafe, and a hotel, all simultaneously.
-The restaurant serves vegetarian dishes of middle eastern heritage, although that is a rarity.
+It is simultaneously an art gallery, a cafe, and a hotel.
+The restaurant serves vegetarian dishes of Middle Eastern heritage, although that is a rarity.
 The rooms in the hotel provide a beautiful view of the courtyard.
-So if you want to stay in the same buildings the local Arabs did a century ago in royal style, XVA is the place to go.
+So, if you want to stay in the same buildings the local Arabs did a century ago in royal style, XVA is the place to go.

 Majlis Gallery